Year-round availability statistics for industry-first commercial 40 Gbps E-band wireless channel revealed

 The diagram shows the actual availability of the aggregated channel when operating in the adaptive radio modulation mode, with modulation schemes switching from QAM128 to BPSK.
 The hardware-controlled mode of adaptive modulation of the PPC-10G-E-HP / 2 + 0 radio bridges ensures the ability of the wireless communication line to maintain a connection at various rain levels by switching from QAM-128 modulation to lower types of signal coding QAM-64, QAM-32 etc. to BPSK.
 This increases the link budget ratio of the radio by temporarily reducing the data rate.
 After passing the rain front, the automation restores the nominal values of the 10 Gbps throughput for each transceiver.

-Founded in 1993, ELVA -1 has facilities in Estonia and contracted manufacturing in St.Petersburg, Russia.
-Since 1993 the company has designed and manufactured millimetre wave equipment for communications and scientific sectors.
-For the past decade ELVA-1 has concentrated on designing high quality communications point-to-point radios, this has culminated in the release of the PPC-10G, the world’s longest range commercially available 10+ Gigabit radio.
-Company website for telecom products http://tele.elva-1.com.
+Founded in 1993, ELVA -1 has RnD facilities in Estonia.
+Since 1993 the company has been developing and manufacturing millimeter-wave equipment for the communication and scientific sectors.
+In the last decade ELVA-1 has focused on the development of high-quality point-to-point communication radios, resulting in the launch of the PPC-10G, the longest-range commercial 10+ Gigabit radio in the world.
+Company’s website for telecom products is http://tele.elva-1.com.